paigerichards/robot-challenge/README.md

   Admittedly I took my time to do this, and though at some stages I felt quite stuck I decided to refer to some docs and tutorials for basic command games for some insight and refresh on Javascript.

+### Adding Code

+At this stage I added some logic that I thought would help me further my progress in completing the brief.
+I initialised the x, y and f which was equal to north and I moved on to code simple things such as; 'document.getElementById', restricting input values & creating an error handler.
+As I read further into docs about such controlling behaviour by the user this application would have, I found that sometimes you need to specify in the coding conventions the direction, eg. anticlockwise or clockwise.
+After some deep research in how to create the axis, I found I needed to restrict the max of X & Y in accordance to the brief.
+Since I had already initialised the X & Y, I was ready to make constraints to them, simply using __this.max__ according to some documentation I read, will easily do the trick.
+I 'init[ed]' this within the axisTable along with the size of the robot.
+I also began to create the 'report' variable that uses the reportMessage to send the data to output with the innerHTML line of code.

+I'm still very much in the early stages of production with this brief, and haven't gotten to the stage of rendering the 'robot game' on the page.
+My next step before coding any further will be to test my code properly to discover whether how I'm going is correct.
+And though I will not be finished by Monday (tomorrow), I wish to continue with this brief, not only for the possibility of recognition, but to challenge myself and learn more as I would like to know general JS in more depth.

+I would like to eventually, once I have this working as required, to instead of having the movements of the robot done by user input, have it controlled by keyboard arrows.
+I did do some research into this and discovered that the arrows have keycodes, and hoping to successfully use them in a function.

+While this has been quite a challenge for me, involving lots of reading, and while I haven't 'completed' it, its still been an informative learning experience.
+I've never used axis within code before, or the movement of an object by any means, though it's great to know what I (hopefully) will be able to achieve with more practice and challenges!

+Lookout for updates as I plan to complete this!